troymessina/PhysicsArtOfModeling/_build/site/public/21MagneticSource-f42365dcf1da3bd4048b7ba505a5a81d.md

 ```{math}
 E=\frac{Q^{enc}/\epsilon_0}{A}.
 ```
-In other words, the electric field is the flux per unit area.
-Ampère's law is very similar, except that instead of flux, we have the new concept of "circulation" and instead of a surface integral, we have a line integral.
-When we have a high degree of symmetry in Ampère's law, we are often able to write:
+In other words, the electric field is the flux per unit area. \ampere's law is very similar, except that instead of flux, we have the new concept of "circulation" and instead of a surface integral, we have a line integral.
+When we have a high degree of symmetry in \ampere's law, we are often able to write:
 ```{math}
 \oint \vec{B}\cdot d\vec{l}=\mu_0 I^{enc}\rightarrow Bl=\mu_0 I^{enc}
 ```